leonawicz/blog/content/post/2017-10-24-apputils-0-5-0-released.md

   image: '../img/post/apputils.png'
 ---

-Version 0.5.0 of the [apputils](https://leonawicz.github.io/apputils) R package has been released on GitHub.
+Version 0.5.0 of the [apputils](https://github.com/leonawicz/apputils) R package has been released on GitHub.
+Complete documentation is available at the [apputils website](https://leonawicz.github.io/apputils).

 The key updates are: